albar965/littlenavmap-manual/en/PROFILE.md

 #### ![Center Aircraft](../images/icons/centeraircraft.png "Center Aircraft") Center Aircraft {#center-aircraft}

-If this option is selected, the aircraft remains centered on the left half of the altitude profile during flight.
+If this option is selected, the aircraft remains centered on the left of the altitude profile during flight.

+The aircraft will be kept on the upper part of the window if the aircraft is descending and on the lower part if climbing.

 See also for more information on jump back in the options dialog on tab [Simulator Aircraft](OPTIONS.md#simulator-aircraft).